 We have the most diverse visitors of any cultural institution in Los Angeles.
 We do not reach a particular demographic; we reach the entire city.

 The physical improvements are only one component of our transformation-over the past several years the Museum has developed plans for the complete re-envisioning of our position as one of the region's foremost cultural institutions.
-The Board has committed itself to a long range strategic plan that includes significant audience development and marketing initiatives.
+The Board of Trustees has committed itself to a long range strategic plan that includes significant audience development and marketing initiatives.

 Based on current research, our NHM Next plans include: